The 20 Best Newborn Polycythemia Doctors in The United States

 English, German, Turkish

 Dr. Ahmet Baschat is director of the Center for Fetal Therapy and professor in the Johns Hopkins Medicine Department of Gynecology and Obstetrics.
 His areas of clinical expertise include prenatal diagnosis and therapy of a wide range of fetal conditions including congenital diaphragmatic hernia, intrauterine growth restriction, twin-to-twin transfusion syndrome (TTTS), as well as other complications of monochorionic twin pregnancies.
 Dr. Baschat received his undergraduate and medical degrees from The Royal College of Surgeons in Ireland.
 He earned his doctorate in medicine (Dr. Med) from the University of Lübeck, where he also completed a residency in obstetrics and gynecology.
 Dr. Baschat also completed residencies at Newton-Wellesley Hospital and at University of Maryland Medical Center.
 He performed a fellowship in maternal-fetal medicine at University of Maryland Medical Center and went on to develop its Center for Advanced Fetal Care.
 Dr. Baschat joined the Johns Hopkins faculty in 2014.
 Prior to joining Johns Hopkins, Dr. Baschat was professor and director of Maternal-Fetal Medicine and the Section of Fetal Therapy at the University of Maryland School of Medicine.
 Dr. Baschat’s research interests include interventions and management techniques for fetal growth restriction and placental insufficiency.
 He has also done extensive research on the use of high resolution prenatal ultrasound techniques, including Doppler and fetal echocardiography, to predict and detect fetal complications.
 Dr. Baschat serves on a variety of boards and is a member of the American Congress of Obstetricians and Gynecologists (ACOG), the International Society of Ultrasound in Obstetrics & Gynecology and the International Fetal Medicine and Surgery Society.
 He has been recognized with several awards and honors, including the 2010 Award for Excellence in Research by the Society for Maternal-Fetal Medicine.
 Dr. Baschat’s passion for developing an individualized care plan for each of his patients has been the hallmark of his practice.
 Dr. Baschat is rated as an Advanced provider by MediFind in the treatment of Newborn Polycythemia.
-His top areas of expertise are Twin-To-Twin Transfusion Syndrome, Intrauterine Growth Restriction, Bilateral Renal Agenesis Dominant Type, Diaphragmatic Hernia, and Endoscopy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Twin-To-Twin Transfusion Syndrome, Intrauterine Growth Restriction, Bilateral Renal Agenesis Dominant Type, Diaphragmatic Hernia, and Endoscopy.
+Dr. Baschat is board certified in American Board Of Obstetrics And Gynecology.

 Advanced in Newborn Polycythemia